qudou/xmlplus/README.md

 ### Browser-side based

-On the browser side, you need to prepare three files, the first of which is the `xmlplus.js` file that you have downloaded.
-In addition, you need to create a file named `index.js`, which contains the following.
+On the browser-side, you need to prepare three files.
+The first is the `xmlplus.js`.
+The second you need to create is a file named `index.js` containing following content.

 ```js
 // 02-02